 Monetization is a retention tool, not just a revenue tool.
 When purchases feel like progression rather than paywalls, paying players stay longer.
 The games that succeed treat their economy as an engagement system.

 Avoid aggressive monetization in the first 48 hours.
 Let players build attachment before introducing spending opportunities.
 Rewarded video remains the highest-performing ad format because it gives players agency — they choose to watch in exchange for clear value.
+Studios looking to evolve beyond programmatic rewarded video into structured brand partnerships and intrinsic placements should read our in-game advertising and brand partnerships guide.
+For a detailed breakdown of how IAP, ads, subscriptions, and hybrid approaches each impact retention differently, see our F2P monetization model comparison.

 Struggling with retention metrics?
 With 20+ years of gaming expertise, I help studios diagnose and fix retention problems at every stage.
 Book a consultation to review your game’s retention funnel.